 The occupational therapy profession had its roots in treating wounded veterans returning home from the First World War, who had to be assisted to relearn and perform the functions of everyday living.
 Owing to the demands of military service, both physical and mental, a sizeable proportion of Australian veterans require the services of an occupational therapist (clinicians who help our veterans participate in meaningful and productive activities).
 The number of veterans requiring the services of an occupational therapist grows as our veterans age.
-A notable and growing cohort of veterans is those exiting the Australian Defence Force (ADF) in their 30s, who might need a lifetime of mental health care.
+A notable and growing cohort of veterans is those exiting the Australian Defence Force (ADF) in their 30s, who might need a lifetime of support.

-While occupational therapists derive enormous professional satisfaction from working with veterans and war widows, their work has become increasingly difficult to sustain.
-This is because remuneration for such work has, in effect, been frozen for nearly twenty years by successive Australian governments.
-Rather than addressing these concerns, the 2018-19 federal budget included funding cuts of more than $40 million from allied health services over the following four years.
+While occupational therapists derive enormous professional satisfaction from working with veterans and war widows, their work had become increasingly difficult to sustain.
+This is because remuneration for such work was, in effect, frozen for nearly twenty years by successive Australian governments.
+OTs only kept working with veterans out of loyalty to longstanding clients, and by cross subsidies from more sustainable areas of work.

-From 1 October 2019, the Department of Veterans’ Affairs (DVA) has introduced a new treatment cycle for those veterans and war widows being cared for by allied health professionals.
+On 1 October 2019, DVA introduced a new treatment cycle for those veterans and war widows being cared for by allied health professionals.
 The new cycle requires a client to get a new referral from their GP after twelve sessions with an allied health professional, or twelve months, whichever comes first.
 Learn more about the treatment cycle here.
 Unfortunately, the new treatment cycle imposes an enormous administrative burden on allied health professionals, work for which they are not remunerated.
 The problem is compounded by the fact that many GPs remain unfamiliar with the details of, and their key role in, the new arrangements.
 This leads to repeated and time consuming interactions between a client’s GP and their allied health providers.
 This is frustrating for all concerned.

 - A DVA fee schedule for occupational therapists which ensures such work is sustainable.